 • Mosgiel residential growth projects (transportation improvements mainly funded by development contributions).

 • Central city project: Cycleways ($5m), convert one-way to two-way south of Queens Gardens ($5.5m), CBD safety and accessibility upgrade ($4m), eastern bypass ($2.5m), city to harbour bridge ($3m), SH1 cycleway parking and amenity costs ($300,000).

 • Mosgiel upgrades: Town centre safety and accessibility upgrade ($2m), cycle network ($2.5m).

 • Outer cycle networks: Town belt ($8.5m), city-Mosgiel and Brighton ($5m).

 • Accelerate street light renewal; 3 years, not 5.

-• Accelerate Portobello-Harington Point Rd widening; 4 years,
+• Accelerate Portobello-Harington Point Rd widening; 4 years, not 9.

 • Frederick St parking building.